Framework Category

 Does your organization have a formal process to rapidly acquire, analyze, and respond to vulnerability disclosures affecting your technologies from suppliers, vendors, and third-party security advisories?

-This question assesses whether your organization has established procedures to stay informed about new vulnerabilities that could affect your systems and applications.
+Reacting to vulnerability disclosures is the focus here: assessors want a formal process to rapidly acquire, analyze, and respond to advisories affecting your technologies from suppliers and third parties.
 An effective vulnerability disclosure monitoring process helps identify security weaknesses promptly, allowing for timely remediation before they can be exploited by threat actors.

 DE.AE-08